phone icon in white color

 A painless, soft swelling on the forearm that has been there for a few weeks is most often due to a benign cause such as a fatty lump (lipoma), a small cyst, or another non‑cancerous soft‑tissue growth rather than something serious.

-In many cases, if the lump is confirmed benign and not bothersome, it can simply be observed; if it is increasing in size, causing discomfort, cosmetic concern, or compressing nearby structures, it can usually be removed with a minor surgical procedure under local anaesthesia.
+In many cases, if the lump is confirmed benign and not bothersome, it can simply be observed; if it is increasing in size, causing discomfort or cosmetic concern, or compressing nearby structures, it can usually be removed with a minor surgical procedure under local anesthesia.